Tom Yum Goong: The Protector

 The fight scenes and stunt work are undoubtedly the film's highlights.
 Tony Jaa's Muay Thai skills are showcased in numerous intense and visually spectacular sequences.
 The choreography is innovative and executed with impressive precision, making for an exhilarating viewing experience.
 Notable scenes include a continuous four-minute fight sequence up multiple floors of a building, which is both technically and visually awe-inspiring.

 However, the film is not without its flaws.
 Some of the side themes, particularly those involving the antagonist Madame Rose (Jing Xing), feel underdeveloped and detract from the main narrative.
 Madame Rose's character, though menacing, lacks depth and is portrayed in a somewhat caricatured manner.
-The subplot involving a female golf pro who supposedly has secret information about the elephants' whereabouts is particularly problematic.
-The scene where Kham deduces she is a spy because she uses left-handed golf clubs while being right-handed is embarrassingly juvenile and undermines the film's otherwise serious tone.

 Moreover, the climactic fight scene where Kham single-handedly defeats a horde of Madame Rose's bodyguards is almost comical in its execution.
 While the choreography remains top-notch, the sheer number of opponents and the ease with which Kham dispatches them strain believability and diminish the impact of the film's action sequences.